shalini0528/eks-multi-service-deploy/SECURITY.md

 - **IAM & IRSA**: Use fine‑grained IAM roles for service accounts (IRSA).
 Avoid attaching broad policies to nodes.
 - **Secrets**: Store secrets in **Kubernetes Secrets** backed by a KMS provider (e.g., AWS KMS via Secrets Store CSI), not in plaintext manifests.
 Rotate regularly.
+  - **Current Status**: Analytics service code no longer has hardcoded passwords as fallbacks.
+However, deployment manifests still contain credentials in environment variables—these should be migrated to Kubernetes Secrets in production.
 - **Images**: Use pinned, minimal base images and scan with tools like `trivy`/`grype`.
 Enable signature verification (e.g., Cosign) if possible.
 - **Network**: Add NetworkPolicies to restrict pod‑to‑pod traffic.
 Limit Service exposure to public internet.
 - **Runtime**: Set restrictive `securityContext` (`runAsNonRoot`, `readOnlyRootFilesystem`, drop capabilities).
 Avoid `hostNetwork`, `hostPID`, or privileged containers.
 - **Ingress/TLS**: Terminate TLS with AWS Load Balancer Controller or NGINX Ingress; use HTTPS-only listeners.
 - **Monitoring**: Use Prometheus alerts and log aggregation for anomaly detection.
 - **Upgrades**: Keep cluster, ingress controller, and Helm charts updated.
 Apply security patches promptly.
+- **Dependencies**: Regularly audit and update npm packages.
+The project uses `npm ci` for reproducible builds with locked dependency versions.

 ---